Yendis99/UCDavisCyberSec/README.md

 Elasticsearch - json data base for storing log data;

-Haproxy = collects and parses logs from a high availability proxy/load balancer ;
+Haproxy = collects and parses logs from high availability proxy/load balancer ;

-Kafka consomes, stores, and parses filebeat messages to logs;
+Kafka consumes, stores, and parses filebeat messages. creates logs;

 Nats - sets path to logs, combines multiline log events into one event, helps to format and shape data

-Osquery - collects and decudes results logs;
+Osquery - collects and decodes results logs;

 Google Santa - macOS security tool that can blacklist/whitelist binaries;

 These Beats allow us to collect the following information from each machine:
-Filebeat and Metricbeat ymls give us the ability to create, manage, ship, and data mine system log files.
-These logs can be used to investigate rishk and to produce comprehensive security reports based captured log events.
+Filebeat and Metricbeat modules give us the ability to create, manage, ship, and investigate system log files.
+These logs can be used to investigate alerts and to produce comprehensive security reports based on captured log events.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+Assuming you have a control node provisioned:

 SSH into the control node (jump box) and follow the steps below: